chscherb/t-channel_dark_QCD/README.md

 In addition, dark meson masses, lifetimes and branching ratios can be set in pythia.
 These are model dependent and it is recommended to set up a script to calculate them for a model and parameter choice.
 An example with four dark flavours is given.

+Finally, note that in the given example the dark sector hadronization parameters are set to their default values.
+Unlike the SM hadronization parameters they are not tuned to data and changing them can change the model signatures.